ETX-ASU/simcapi-js/README.md

-Pipit
+SimCapi
 --------

-Pipit is an interface used by simulations to communicate between AELP (Smart Sparrow's Adaptive eLearning Platform) and the Simulation (Sim).
+SimCapi is an interface used by simulations to communicate between AELP (Smart Sparrow's Adaptive eLearning Platform) and the Simulation (Sim).

 ## Why? ##

-Teachers are generally looking to do two things with a sim;
+Educators and Learning Designers are generally looking to do two things with a sim;
 1. Set it up in a specific way for a specific question (eg. disable certain controls or pre-fill certain fields), and
 2. Determine what the student has done in the sim so they can provide appropriate feedback.

-Pipit allows you to make both these things happen.
-In other words, by including Pipit in your simulation, you can allow AELP (and therefore the teacher) to control the sim.
+SimCapi allows you to make both these things happen.
+In other words, by including SimCapi in your simulation, you can allow AELP (and therefore the teacher) to control the sim.

 ## How? ##

-The first half of pipit is the `CapiModel`.
+The first half of SimCapi is the `CapiModel`.
 You can create variables on this data object which notify other objects whenever they've been changed.

-The second half of Pipit is the `CapiAdapter`, which is responsible for exposing variables on a `CapiModel` to AELP.
+The second half of SimCapi is the `CapiAdapter`, which is responsible for exposing variables on a `CapiModel` to AELP.

 Together, a connection is created between AELP and the model where the variables are keep in sync.